samsungsamiio/samsungsami.io/source/sami/connect-the-data/develop-rules-for-devices.md

 }
 ~~~

-A Rule condition can also trigger if "every" device of a device type matches the condition.
+A Rule condition can also trigger if "every" device (owned by the user) of a device type matches the condition.

 ~~~json
 {